 - The cost to connect the solar PV arrays to the MSU electrical system is estimated to be less than $2.5 million.

 Will there be future maintenance costs?

 The solar arrays require minimum maintenance.
 Maintenance will be covered by the PPA partner during the length of the contract.

-How will this project impact campus?
+How does this project impact campus?

 Will the carports interfere with parking?

-Where will the solar carports be located?
+Where are the solar carports located?

 - Lot 83, located on Service road between Farm Lane and Harrison road.

 - Lot 89, located at the northwest corner of the Mount Hope highway and Farm Lane intersection.